Dailymotion-Pro-Services/custom-embed-v2/info_card.md

 # Info Card

-`Info Card` is a component of Dailymotion Custom Embed .
-It shows information of the current video such as video title, description etc. With the `showInfoCard` parameter you can activate `info card` component The card will be added at bottom of the video player.
+`Info Card` is a component of Dailymotion Custom Embed.
+It shows information about the current video such as video title, description etc. With the `showInfoCard` parameter you can activate `infocard` component The card will be added at bottom of the video player.
 > `Info Card` is not compatibale with `showVideoTitle` and `showOutsidePlaylist`.

 | Name | Type | Default | Description |